pgsleepy/ultimatexr.io-1/content/docs/tutorials/manipulation/creating-a-grabbable-ball.md

 ![](/media/docs/tutorials/manipulation/creating-a-grabbable-ball/01Sphere.png)

-## Adding the UxrGrabbableObject component
+## Adding the UxrGrabbableObject Component

 To make the sphere grabbable, add the [UxrGrabbableObject](/api/T_UltimateXR_Manipulation_UxrGrabbableObject#uxrgrabbableobject-class) component to it.
 This component enables the object to be grabbed by UxrGrabber components found in the hands of an UxrAvatar.